You know that feeling when you finally come up with a sentence that describes exactly what it is you’ve been trying to say for ages? It’s amazing.

 So what does influencer marketing look like and where can it fit into your marketing mix?

 Influencer marketing, blogger outreach, or whatever you may call it, can always have a place within the marketing mix of any company.
 As long as there is a brand or product to raise awareness about, there are relevant influencers out there who can talk about them and help you generate instant brand awareness and long terms SEO results.

-Have a look at this case study for Benefit Cosmetics, where we engaged a group of 30 beauty bloggers at an event for the new range of Benefit brow products.
+We worked with Benefit Cosmetics, where we engaged a group of 30 beauty bloggers at an event for the new range of Benefit brow products.
 Not only did the event hashtags trend on Twitter, but the 30 relevant and high quality backlinks to their website will generate results for the brand for a long time to come.

 If you want to have a chat in more detail about how we could help you utilise influencer marketing for your company, just get in touch.
 We’ve got an extensive network of bloggers we work with, just waiting to try your product and take part in your campaigns!